 Have you started to notice some differences in the bedroom?
 Maybe you've always had a little bit of trouble, or maybe it only started recently.
 Maybe it's physical or maybe it's psychological.
-Maybe you're not sure what it is.
-No matter what’s going on, you can get help from a professional who is ready and willing to work with you to overcome your situation.
-Whatever you may have heard, sex therapy is a very legitimate field of work, and it's one where you can get the professional and discreet help that you're looking for.
+No matter what’s going on, you can get help from a sex therapy professional who is ready and willing to work with you to overcome your situation while helping you work through questions like "what is asexual orientation?" and "what is sexuality?"
+Whatever you may have heard, couples sex therapy, even online therapy for sex, and sex psychology is a very legitimate field of work, and it's one where you can get the professional and discreet help that you're looking for.

 Sex therapy has long had a negative rap because it's considered something inappropriate or untoward, but that's not the case at all.
-In fact, sex therapy is very legitimate and very professional, without any of the less-than-professional aspects that you may have heard about.
-It's all about discussing the sexual problems that you or you and your partner may be experiencing, and working toward a resolution.
-A therapist will work with you to talk about what's going on in your life and trying to find the cause behind the problems that you are facing.
+In fact, sex therapy is very legitimate and very professional, without any of the less-than-professional aspects that you may have heard about (both individual therapy or with a family therapist).
+It's all about discussing the sexual problems and negative sexual encounters that you or you and your partner may be experiencing, and working toward a resolution.
+When searching for a "sexual therapist near me", a therapist will work with you to talk about what's going on in your life and trying to find the cause behind the problems that you are facing, such as performance anxiety.

-There is a great deal to understand about sexuality in anyone.
+There is a great deal to understand about human sexuality in anyone.
 For some, it's very easy to express themselves sexually, and their sexuality is pretty straightforward.
-For others, it's very difficult to do so.
-This could be the result of a physical problem, or it could be the result of something psychological.
+For others, it's very difficult to do so and they have many sexual concerns and sexual challenges.
+This could be the result of a physical sexual problem, or it could be the result of something psychological.
 It's possible that thoughts or beliefs about sex while growing up could alter the way someone thinks and feels about it even as they grow into adulthood.
-A specific situation in adulthood also could change the way that someone thinks or feels about sex and their sexuality.
+A specific situation in adulthood also could change the way that someone thinks or feels about sex and their own sexuality to lead to a healthy sex life.

-In this type of therapy, just about anything related to sex can be addressed.
-For example, you may want to talk about sexual functions, feelings, or intimacy.
+In this type of therapy, just about anything related to sex can be addressed, and there is no physical contact between you and your therapist.
+For example, you may want to talk about sexual functions, feelings, unwanted sexual fetishes, or intimacy.
 All of these are completely appropriate to this type of therapy and could be discussed individually or in a couple’s session.
-It also isn’t just confined to traditional relationships; sex therapy uses a variety of approaches that can work for any relationship type.
+It also isn’t just confined to traditional relationships; sex therapy uses a variety of approaches that can work for any sexual relationship type.
 Understanding and coming to accept and thrive in your sexuality, no matter what that may look like for you, is important to your overall wellbeing.
-Being able to enjoy your life with a partner is going to help you feel better about yourself and the other aspects of your life.
+Being able to enjoy your life with a partner is going to help you feel better about yourself and the other aspects of your life, especially through mindfulness based sex therapy.

-Some people experience concern about their sexual orientation or their desire and arousal.
+Some people experience concern about their sexual orientation or their sexual desire and sexual behavior.
 Some may have compulsive behaviors related to sex, or may just act impulsively.
-Some may have erectile dysfunction concerns or trouble with arousal or pain during intercourse.
+Some may have erectile dysfunction concerns or sexual dysfunctions in general or pain during intercourse.
 There may also be intimacy issues related to physical or psychological issues.
-Some may have very low libido, or could be asexual.
-Any of these kinds of situations can be addressed with a sex therapist, and they can all be done in a highly organized way.
-There is really no “normal” way to be sexual, and with sex therapy, you can learn more about your normal way.
+Some may have very low libido, or could be asexual when they think about their sexual behaviors.
+Any of these kinds of situations can be addressed with a certified sex therapist, and they can all be done in a highly organized way.
+There is really no “normal” way to be sexual or have sexual function, and with sex therapy sessions, you can learn more about your normal way.

 Many people have difficulty understanding how sex therapy can help them.
 They may have difficulty even coming to terms with the idea of going to a sex therapy session.
 Because of the way it's often portrayed in movies and the jokes made about it in other areas, many have a hard time thinking of this therapy the way it's supposed to be.
 It's all about teaching you how to be more open and more comfortable with sex and helping you to overcome any physical or psychological blocks you may have in regard to sex.